-Cleveland Police & Durham Constabulary, together with their respective Police & Crime Commissioners, recognise their commitment to integrity is essential to the legitimacy of policing.
+Cleveland Police and the Police and Crime Commissioner recognise a commitment to integrity is essential to the legitimacy of policing.
 We value the public’s trust and confidence in policing, and to earn this we need to be open to scrutiny and transparent and our behaviours, actions and decisions must always consider public interest.

-We believe our Joint Independent External Ethics Committee will be a key contributor to maintaining and improving trust and confidence in the two forces.
+We believe our Independent External Ethics Committee will be a key contributor to maintaining and improving trust and confidence in the Force.

-The remit of the Committee is to promote the highest standards of ethical conduct, providing a focus for education, a source of support and a measure of compliance with organisational values.
-The Committee ensures senior leaders are aligned to both their force values, and those of the Code of Ethics, through scrutinising,hallenging and advising the organisations in areas such as:
+The remit of the Committee is to promote the highest standards of ethical conduct and to act as a ‘critical friend’ to the Force, providing a focus for education, a source of support and a measure of compliance with organisational values.
+The Committee will ensure senior leaders are aligned to the Force's values and those of the Code of Ethics, through scrutinising, challenging and advising the organisations in areas such as:

 - Development and management of resources and estate